 Grinduro: A New Breed of Bike Race

-1 part gravel, 1 part mountain enduro, and 1 part road race
+One part gravel grind, one part mountain enduro, and one part road race

 Matt Hundhammer, unless otherwise noted

 The sun had yet to rise when I awoke.
 The Uinta Mountains to the east might have had seen some sun, but Park City remained in the dark and a misty fog brought with it a bone chill.
 Gathering my things, I summoned an UBER—perhaps a touch preemptively.
 But hell, it’d light a fire under my prep time.
 Fifteen minutes.
 OK.
 Shoes, helmet, snack bars: check.
 Chargers, SD cards, cameras: check.
 Pedals…shit!
 I look at my phone—four minutes.